prommis/idaes-flowsheet-processor-ui/README.md

 conda env create --file environment.yml && conda activate flowsheet-processor-env
 ```

-This will install the correct runtime versions of both the backend (Python) and frontend (JavaScript/NodeJS/Electron) portions of the UI, as well as the backend (Python) dependencies.
+This will install the correct runtime versions of both the backend (Python) and frontend (NodeJS) portions of the UI, as well as the backend (Python) dependencies.

 ### 2. Install the JavaScript dependencies